 Uses for a Car Buyers Order

-The buyers order is normally used when you will take delivery of you new vehicle at a later date.
+When you will take possession of your new vehicle at a later time, the buyers order is typically used.
 When you order a new car or have the dealer locate a new vehicle for you to purchase it is a standard practice to write an order that consists of all of your information, the details of the car including color, make, model, options, selling price and an approximate date of delivery.
 Then the buyer will be required to leave a deposit which will also be noted on the buyers order.
 If the purchase is to be financed it should also spell out those details, such as down payment, finance term and interest rate.
 When you return to take delivery of your automobile the buyers order will be replaced with a bill of sale buyer’s order that is filled out with the same information.

-One of the other times that a car buying order is used is when you are using an outside lender to purchase you new car.
+Another occasion for using a car buying order is when you’re borrowing money from a different source to acquire a new vehicle.
 If you arrange your auto loan through your local bank or credit union often they will require you to provide them with an auto buyer’s order that spells out the conditions of the sale including amount financed and the VIN number (vehicle identification number or serial number) before they finalize your approval and provide the funds to the car dealership.
 Then after the purchase they will want a copy of the bill of sale and proof that they have a lien on the vehicle you are buying.

 When it comes down to answering the question what is a car buyers order it is basically a receipt provided by the dealership to outline the details of your automobile purchase and a document that provides you with proof of your deposit.

 Never give the auto dealer cash or a check when leaving a deposit, just to be sure.
 If you disagree with the transaction, you can back out and ask for your deposit to be refunded.